josegabrielnb/reproducible-research_homework/README.md

    b) A logarithmic transformation should be used to fit a linear model to the data _(see code)_.

-   c) For dsDNA viruses, the allometric exponent (β) is 1.5152  and the scaling factor (α) is 1181.807.
+   c) For dsDNA viruses, the allometric exponent (β) is 1.5152 (p=2.28e-10) and the scaling factor (α) is 1181.807 (p=6.44e-10).

-      The p-values obtained from the model:

-      - For the intercept: 2.28e-10 ***
-      - For Log.genome.length: 6.44e-10 ***

-         As these p values are <0.01, both are statistically significant.
-This indicates that there is a statistically significant relationship between virus size and genome length.
+         The p values are <0.01 so both are statistically significant.
+This indicates that there is a statistically significant relationship between virion volume and genome length.

          In Table 2 of the paper, the allometric exponent (β) was 1.52 and the scaling factor (α) was 1182.
 When rounded, the values I found ((1.5152 for β and 1181.807 for α) are consistent with those found in Table 2.